syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ### Watermark Annotation

-A watermark annotation is used to represent graphics that are expected to be printed at a fixed size and position on a page, regardless of the dimensions of the printed page., [PdfWatermarkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfWatermarkAnnotation.html) can be used.
+A watermark annotation is used to represent graphics that are expected to be printed at a fixed size and position on a page, regardless of the dimensions of the printed page.
+[PdfWatermarkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfWatermarkAnnotation.html) class can be used.
 The following code example explains how to add a watermark annotation in the PDF document

 {% tabs %}